Duško Vujošević: Partizan, CSKA and Partizan again

 Since his return to Partizan in 2001, he has won nine consecutive national championships (2002–2010), four cups (2002, 2008, 2009, 2010), and four consecutive Adriatic League titles (2007-2010), thus becoming the most successful coach in the club's history.
 Also, under his management Partizan made it to the Euroleague Final Four, in the 2009–10 Euroleague season.

 He won the Alexander Gomelsky Coach of the Year award as the best Euroleague coach of the 2008–09 season.
 On 25 June 2010, Vujošević signed three-year contract with Russian club CSKA Moscow.
 Only few months later, Vujošević and CSKA Moscow decided to part their ways after elimination in the first stage of Euroleague.

-On 25 June 2012, after two years of not working as head coach, Vujošević signed a long-term contract with Partizan Belgrade.
+On 25 June 2012, after two years of not working as head coach, Vujošević signed a long-term contract with Partizan.

 On 8 September 2015, he parted ways with Partizan.
 The coach's departure from the state-funded KK Partizan occurred amid controversy and acrimony over his criticism directed at the ruling party in Serbia, especially Prime Minister Aleksandar Vučić.
 In subsequent interviews Vujošević has made claims that Vučić's government effectively forced his removal by presenting the club management with a situation of cutting its funding if he remains its coach.